What to do to protect people who come into contact with your charity through its work from abuse or mistreatment of any kind.

 You should have a written agreement or contract that sets out:

 Terrorism and the Prevent duty

-Some charities, such as educational charities, are ‘specified authorities’ and so are subject to the Prevent duty.
+Some charities, like educational charities, are ‘specified authorities’.
+They must follow guidance on the Prevent duty.

 Where appropriate you should also follow: